JanezCim/MRNTC/mrntc_ref_ws/src/ate_calculator/README.md

-# Absolute trajectory error calculator
+# Absolute trajectory error calculator (also includes CPU calculator)

-Takes in the current position of the robot adn
+Takes in two tranformations and calculates euclidian distance between them.
+It writes the result with the ROS timestamp into a file.
+The timestamp is pulled from the first transform message.

+Package also includes cpu calculator that gets CPU usage and writes it to a file with a current ROS timestamp

 # Developer notes